Emery Walker House: A stunning time capsule of the arts and crafts movement

 For more of Metro Girl’s history posts, click here.

-Posted on 13 June 2018, in Architecture, Art, History, London, Tourist Attractions and tagged arts and crafts, design, Emery Walker, Hammersmith, history, london, William Morris.
+Posted on 13 Jun 2018, in Architecture, art, History, London, Museums, Tourist Attractions and tagged arts and crafts, design, Hammersmith, William Morris.
 Bookmark the permalink.
-Leave a comment.
+3 Comments.